Buddhism and the Politics of Identity

 Anyone with children in their 20s or younger knows that they deal with race and ethnicity in ways different from their elders.
 Skin color is no longer a physical marker for most of them.
 By and large, our sons and daughters describe their friends as tall or short, funny or serious, as good students or poor athletes, but seldom—as earlier generations would have done—as a "black guy" or a "white girl."
 They take the sound of Spanish and the sight of Korean shop signs for granted.
 (LATimes Opinion, February 6, 2008).

 There are many factors behind this, one of which is the growing awareness in recent scholarship of the historically constructed nature of our concepts of race, class, and gender.
-In Race Matters, Cornell West explores the development of the modern notion of “blackness.”
+In Race Matters, Cornell West explores the development of the modern notion of “blackness.”[6]
+In Brown, Richard Rodriguez writes of the Nixon administration’s creation of the category “Hispanic” (which did not originally include Cubans).[7]

 The terms for these social divisions grew out of conditions of inequality and oppressions.
 Use of the terms, it follows, normalizes those conditions, making them sound real.
 Young people of the post-ethnic generation are thus disinclined to talk about these things at all, dismissing them as inherently stereotypical, the destructive superstitions of a previous generation.
 Recognizing the historically constructed nature of racial and ethnic categorizations, they refuse to buy into the essentialist notions that, so far as they can see, have caused only pain.